ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 Get element labels (element numbers as read from / written to mesh files)  of plot.

 * **Parameters:**
-  - visible: Object(s) defining visible scope
+  - visible: Object(s) defining visible scope.
   - selected: Selected object(s) for ply-wise evaluations.
 * **Returns:**
-  Resulting array with element labels from the intersection of
+  Resulting array with element labels from the intersection of:
-  - data_scope of plot
+  - data_scope of plot.
-  - visible_scope defined by visible
+  - visible_scope defined by visible.
-  - selection_scope defined by selected
+  - selection_scope defined by selected.

 Labels are returned independent of update status of plot, but only if results for the current plot configuration are available, else an empty array is returned.